mercadopago/devsite-docs/guides/reports/available-money/panel.en.md

 # Generation by the Mercado Pago panel

 Generate your Available Balance reports from your Mercado Pago panel.
-You can schedule the generation of an Available Balance Report for each time you make a withdrawal from your balance to a bank account.
+You can schedule the generation of an Available Balance report for each time you make a withdrawal from your balance to a bank account.

 Follow these steps to generate your reports: